GabuGustav/UVS-Unity/README.md

 Do note that the first choic has more fatures than the second.

 The tool has th following capabilities:
-1. Keeps track of vehicles u have ditd before.
+1. Keeps track of vehicles you have ditd before.
 2. Measure your vehicle for you, with limiations.
 3. Auto separate parts.
 4. Auo create a rigid body for your car if one dos not exist.